n-stuff/window-system/README.md

 It provides classes to create main windows and to handle events.

+### RasterGraphics project

+It provides classes to manipulate raster images.

+For instance BMP and PNG images can be loaded.

+### Tessellation project

+It provides types to transform arbitrary polygons into graphics primitives.

 ### OpenGL.Context project

 It provides classes to associate OpenGL contexts to windows.

 The rendering relies on OpenGL 3.3/ES because it is available everywhere.
 Theoretically the code is structured in a way that allows any library that can render plain color and textured triangles to be used instead.
 And even more theoretically, any library that supports GPU command buffers (such as Vulkan, Direct3D, or Metal) might achieve great performances.

-### RasterGraphics project

-It provides classes to manipulate raster images.

-For instance BMP and PNG images can be loaded.

 ## Acknowledgments

 * **OpenGL.Context** and **WindowSystem** projects borrow some ideas from [GLFW](https://github.com/glfw/glfw) and [SDL](https://www.libsdl.org/)
+* **Tessellation** project is based on the algorithm from [GLU libtess](https://gitlab.freedesktop.org/mesa/glu/tree/master/src/libtess)